magmide/magmide/README.md

 No!
 And honestly, doing so would probably be a huge waste of time.
 Not all software has the same constraints, and it would be dumb to try to verify a recipe app with the same level of rigor as a crypography function.

 But even a recipe app would benefit from the *foundations* it sits on being much more verified.
-I imagine something like a "verification pyramid" with excruciatingly verified software at the bottom, going up through less verified code all the way to throwaway scripts that aren't even tested.
+I imagine something like a "verification pyramid", with excruciatingly verified software at the bottom, going up through less verified code all the way to throwaway scripts that aren't even tested.
 At the bottom even the tiniest details such as the possibility of integer overflow must be explicitly accounted for, and at the top we just do a basic and highly inferred type-check.
 Every layer can rely on the safety of abstractions underneath to not worry about certain kinds of error conditions and only verify what they feel they need to.

 Basically, the less important a piece of software is and the easier it is to change, the less verified it needs to be.

 ## Won't writing verified software be way more expensive?
 Do you actually think this is worth it?

-**Emphatically yes it is worth it.** As alluded to earlier, bmagmaen software is a massive drain on our society.
+**Emphatically yes it is worth it.** As alluded to earlier, broken software is a massive drain on our society.
 Even if it were much more expensive to write verified software, it would still be worth it.
 Rust has already taught us that it's almost always worth it to [have the hangover first](https://www.youtube.com/watch?v=ylOpCXI2EMM&t=565s&ab_channel=Rust) rather than wastefully churn on a problem after you thought you could move on.

 And of course, a big goal of the project is to make verification less expensive!
 Tooling, better education, better algorithms and abstractions can all decrease verification burden.
 If the project ever reaches maturity these kinds of improvements will likely be most of the continued effort for a long time.